CRESYM/colib0.github.io/pages/about/contribute.md

 ## Create a post

-- please use the following component template at [modelTemplate](/models/template) and test case template at [testCaseTemplate](/testCases/template)
+- please use the following [model template](/pages/templates/modelTemplate) and [test case template](/pages/templates/testCaseTemplate).

 - put your post in the right pages folder (_pages/models/...)